burgreen/stack-spack/README.md

 - One can use a `system gcc-7.3.0` to build the `Spack gcc-7.3.0`.
 In fact, we had to do this very thing in the past in order to reliably build some ornery software stacks on our systems.

 - On MacOS systems, one can build `gcc-7.3.0` using a `clang` compiler, but `gcc` on a Mac does not play well with `cmake` and other packages.
+So, on MacOS, we recommend to stick with only `clang` compilers.

 - Below is a typical work flow that selects `gcc-7.3.0` as its final system compiler.
 ```